 Disneyland is doing a fantastic job with distanced character interactions, but it’s still likely that dedicated character meet & greet locations will return at some point.
 We have not heard any rumors about this, and it’s probably not high priority.

 Now that Disney is distinguishing between vaccinated and unvaccinated Cast Members and allowing the former to go mask-less, it’s plausible that Disney will likewise assign only vaccinated performers to meet & greet roles.
-That could pave the way for meet & greets to return this fall.
-Otherwise, it likely won’t happen until early 2022.
+That could pave the way for meet & greets to return by Spring 2022.

 When will park reservations end for Disneyland & DCA?